ztrbusic/learning-lab/README.md

 This is my personal repository for learning Python.
 It includes both code exercises and notes as I progress through various topics and projects.

+🚀 Highlights

+- 📚 [**Numerus Currens**](projects/03-numerus-currens.py) is a simple console-based library management simulator.
+It helps users practice entering, checking, and updating book records using basic text input and file handling in Python.
+Users can add shelves, add books to specific shelves, list all books, and search for books by keyword.

 ## 📁 Structure

 - `learning-code/` – All Python scripts and exercises.
 Each file typically explores a specific concept, pattern, or small project.